 Prior to returning to work from extended sick leave due to an employee's own medical condition, the employee must obtain a medical release, in accordance with the policy for Medical Certification, Examination, and Inoculation.

 Pregnancy and related illnesses shall be considered by the university as any other medical condition and will merit leave consideration as such.
-Up to six weeks of sick leave may be taken for the medical condition resulting from a normal delivery.
-Use of additional sick leave necessitated by medical complications requires an order from the employee's physician.
+Up to six weeks of leave may be taken for the medical condition resulting from a normal delivery.
+Use of additional leave necessitated by medical complications requires an order from the employee's physician.